-The digital arts are embedded across the two years and you will study photography, animation and Photoshop.
+The digital arts are embedded across the two years and you will study photography, Photoshop and use a digital drawing pad.
 You will work with your art teacher to develop your own work and ideas leading towards a final piece.